 A set of detailed catalogues is available for Granville lathes

-Manufactured for a short time in the early 1970s, the Granville "Star" 4" x 24" or 36" is the rarest of the company's lathes - and without doubt the very best.
-Although it shared a number of components with the well-established "Senior" model it was still a distinctly different and more highly-developed machine and built by the Burnett Machine Tool Company of Mytongate in Hull - although what connection that firm had with the original makers of the Senior Freddie Coles in North London, is not known.
+Manufactured during the 1970s - the last-discovered price list being dated September of that year - the Granville "Star" 4" x 24" or 36" is the rarest of the company's lathes - and without doubt the very best.
+Although it shared a number of components with the well-established "Senior" model it was still a distinctly different and more highly-developed machine and built by the Burnett Machine Tool Company of Mytongate in Hull - although what connection that firm had with the original maker of the Granville Senior, Freddie Coles in North London, is not known.

 Although most small English lathes have been built with flat beds (with straight or 60-degree sides) the chilled, cast-iron 5-inch wide bed of the "Star" used V-and-flat ways.
 A gap in the bed was provided as standard and was able to accommodate a workpiece up to 111/2-inches in diameter and 21/8-inches thick.

 Open-topped, the headstock held a 13/16"-bore, No. 3 Morse taper spindle with 15/8" x 8 t.p.i nose thread that ran in taper roller bearings.
-Although the speed-reducing backgear was arranged in an entirely conventional way, behind the headstock, its engagement was of the "single-lever" type, effected by lever fixed to the headstock's bolt-on cover plate - a position not dissimilar to that used on the Mk.
+Although the speed-reducing backgear was arranged in an entirely conventional way, behind the headstock, its engagement was of the "single-lever" type, effected by lever fixed to the headstock top face - a position identical to on the Mk.
 2 underdrive Boxford.
-As the lever was turned it caused the large spindle gear (the bull wheel) to slide forwards and release the dog clutch that connected it to the drive pulley while simultaneously making engagement with the smaller of the two backgears.
+As the lever was turned it caused the large spindle gear (the bull wheel) to slide forwards and release the dog clutch that connected it to the drive pulley - while simultaneously making engagement with the smaller of the two backgears.
 Although this was a simple, quick-to-operate system it did mean that the small spindle gear and larger backgear had to remain constantly in mesh.

-Although the bed of the "Star" used V-ways, the complete carriage (with the natural exception of the saddle) was the same on both "Star" and "Senior" models, with the same South-Bend/Boxford-like alligator-jaw clasp nuts and a compound slide rest with chrome-plated balanced handwheels.
+Although the bed of the "Star" used flat and V ways, the complete carriage (with the natural exception of the saddle) was identical on both "Star" and "Senior" models; the same South-Bend/Boxford-like alligator-jaw clasp nuts were used as was a compound slide rest with chrome-plated balanced handwheels.
 The cross-slide travel was a useful 6-inches and the top slide 33/8-inches.
-The apron was conventionally arranged, as before, with the handwheel placed sensibly on the right (away from hot chips) and a long cast cover fitted to the left-hand face to keep swarf off the leadscrew.
+The apron was conventionally arranged, as before, with the handwheel placed sensibly on the right (away from hot chips) and a long cover, in cast aluminium. fitted to the left-hand face to keep swarf off the leadscrew.

 Fitted with a No. 2 Morse taper socket, the tailstock barrel had a travel of 4 inches and a ball-race thrust bearing.
 The top casting could be offset on the sole plate for taper turning and the unit was locked to the bed by a captive handle working through an eccentric lock.